karma-runner/karma/docs/config/01-configuration-file.md

 client socket to connect.
 If Karma cannot connect within the default timeout, you may see an error similar to the following:
 ```
-ChromeHeadless have not captured in 60000ms, killing.
+ChromeHeadless has not captured in 60000ms, killing.
 Trying to start ChromeHeadless again (1/2).
-ChromeHeadless have not captured in 60000ms, killing.
+ChromeHeadless has not captured in 60000ms, killing.
 Trying to start ChromeHeadless again (2/2).
-ChromeHeadless have not captured in 60000ms, killing.
+ChromeHeadless has not captured in 60000ms, killing.
 ChromeHeadless failed 2 times(timeout).
 Giving up.
 ```
 If you see this error, you can try increasing the socket connection timeout.